 Fin rot, clinically, is an active infection involving the fins of a fish.
 It may be any of the fish and may also include other areas of the skin.
+Sometimes, it can be a systemic infection throughout the fish’s body.
 All fish fins contain cartilaginous rays covered by a layer of skin and connected to the fish by a series of muscles responsible for moving the fins appropriately.
 Long, delicate fins, such as those on a betta and fancy goldfish, are hard to use for propulsion and move in general, and are often subject to trauma.

 How do I treat “fin rot?”

 Your fish’s immune system is critical to keeping your fish healthy.
 This means and appropriate environment, with good water quality, and a healthy diet.
 Once the localized infection is cleared, your fish’s fin will start to regrow.
 You may see clear or white tissue around the tail.
 This is new skin growth and completely normal.
 Red tissue is a sign of a continued infection.
 Antibiotic treatment is rarely recommended for fin rot since it is hard to deliver immune factors to the end of the fins.
 A water-based treatment will wipe out your biologic filtration and isn’t suggested for such a simple issue.
 Improving your fish’s environment is the best treatment for fin rot.
 Persistent infectious requiring veterinary care may involve antibiotic injections with cleaning or trimming of the infected area.